Gatsby Benchmarks

 1: A Stable Careers Programme

-Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, parents, teachers and employers.
+Every school and college should have an embedded programme of careers education and guidance that is known and understood by pupils, parents and carers, staff, governors, employers, and other agencies.

 2: Learning from career and labour market information

-Every pupil, and their parents, should have access to good-quality information about future study options and labour market opportunities.
-They will need the support of an informed adviser to make best use of available information.
+All pupils, parents and carers, teachers and staff who support pupils should have access to good-quality, up-to-date information about future pathways, study options and labour market opportunities.
+Young people with special educational needs and disabilities (SEND) and their parents and carers may require different or additional information.
+All pupils will need the support of an informed adviser to make the best use of available information.

 See Personal Careers Guidance